Chapter 17 : Dirty Hands

 "I think a detention is in order.
 I don't know what has gotten into you, but you obviously need to take the time to think about your actions.
 Tomorrow night, my office.
 You can join Mister Black at the same time--eight p.m. sharp."

 "Yes, Professor," I tried to remain neutral, but I'd caught sight of Fifi's smirking face over Professor Babbling's shoulder and just wanted to punch her.
-Ever since third year, she'd made Sirius' life suck at every opportunity, and she didn't care who she sacrificed as collateral.
+Ever since third year, she'd swooned over Sirius and tried to snare him more times than I could count, and she didn't care who she sacrificed as collateral.
 Her actions had affected all my friends at different points over the last few years, and she never got in trouble.
 It was about time she did, and I knew just who to talk to.

 I found him wandering out of the Great Hall, looking dazed with disheveled hair and an untucked shirt.
 His small eyes were watering from lack of sleep, and he didn't even notice when I waved to him from across the entryway.

 "Oh, hey Lily," a dazed smile lit up his face, "how's it goin'?"